zachng1/netchat/readme.md

 Compile server and client c files (in srccode folder) yourself -- make sure to link commonfunc.c to both.

 ## Running
-Functionality is pretty basic, but run the server on one machine (or one terminal on the same machine), then run clients.
+Functionality is pretty basic.
+Run the server on one machine (or one terminal on the same machine), then run clients.
 (Doesn't have IPV6 support yet).

 The server receives messages and forwards them on to all clients.